Walk & Train Edinburgh

 The People Behind Walk & Train

-Linnea Lyckberg MSc IACP CDT got her first dog at age 11, a Schapendoes called Smulan.
-Together they did a lot of agility and trick training, and still have a strong bond.
-Unfortunately, Smulan developed a series of behavioural problems, among others reactivity towards other dogs and people.
-This led Linnea to learn more about dogs in order to help Smulan.
-In 2014 Linnea completed her MSc is Psychology (The Human-Dog Bond: Predictors and Possibilities).
-In May 2016 Linnea was accepted as a Certified Dog Trainer by the International Association of Canine Professionals.
-Linnea is currently working on her PhD at the University of Edinburgh on the Human-Dog attachment, interactions, and behaviour problems.
-She is also a lecturer for the MSc programme Clinical Animal Behaviour at the Royal (Dick) School of Veterinary Studies.
-Her aim is to learn to better understand both the dog’s and the owner’s experience of their relationship and what factors affect it.
+Linnea Lyckberg MSc IACP-CDT got her first dog at age 11, a Schapendoes called Smulan, whose behavioural problems led Linnea to want to learn more about dogs.
+In 2014 Linnea completed her MSc is Psychology (The Human-Dog Bond: Predictors and Possibilities) and was accepted as a Certified Dog Trainer by the International Association of Canine Professionals.
+In 2019, Linnea obtained her PhD at the University of Edinburgh on The Human-Dog Bond: Personality, Interactions and Emotional Dispositions.
+Linnea Lyckberg is also a lecturer for the MSc program Clinical Animal Behaviour at the Royal (Dick) School of Veterinary Studies.
+Her aim is to understand both the dog’s and the owner’s experience of the relationship and factors which may influence it.
 When dogs act undesirably, Linnea believes it is important to look at the behaviour of both the owner and the dog in order to get them to coexist and work in harmony.
-To read more about Linnea’s research, click here!
+To read more about Linnea’s research, click here.

 Gregor Schmatz grew up with several rescue cats and dogs, with whom he became very close.
 When Gregor was 13, his family adopted an extremely fearful and emancipated Doberman bitch, Tara.
-It has taken her many years for her to begin to trust humans again, but is today a wonderful and confident dog enjoying her golden years.
-Gregor loves being outdoors and runs all of our dog walking and day care services.
-He has a soft spot for difficult and troubled dogs, and always gives each dog the time they need to build a close relationship.
-Gregor is also a photographer, and has exhibited internationally.
-To see Gregor’s work, please click here!
+It took her many years for her to begin to trust humans again, but became a wonderful and confident dog with time.
+Gregor loves being outdoors, whether it be cycling, trail running or hiking.
+He has been running the day care pack for 5 years and has great experience socialising difficult dogs, reading body language and correctly evaluating the individual dog’s limits and potential.
+He has as a soft spot for troubled dogs and always gives each dog the time they need to build a close relationship.
+Gregor is also a photographer and has exhibited internationally.
+To see Gregor’s work, click here!

 Qualifications & Education

-March 2019: Submission of PhD Thesis in Psychology of Individual Differences, ‘The Human-Dog Bond: Personality, Interactions and Emotional Dispositions’ (Linnea)
+March 2019: Submission of PhD Thesis in Psychology of Individual Differences, ‘The Human-Dog Bond: Personality, Interactions and Emotional Dispositions’ at the University of Edinburgh (Linnea)

 December 2018: Alba Sand of Sane is Boring, Heeling course, online